hengyix/DAP2-FINAL/README.md

 - Generate an HTML file that provides a walkthrough of the entire project, displaying both the static plots created and screenshots of the dynamic plots.

 ### Step 5: Run the Dynamic Plot
-1. Navigate to the `app-py` folder.
+1. Navigate to the `shiny-app` folder.
 2. Launch the shiny app:
    ```bash
    shiny run app.py